Rural Storytelling Project

 - Community partner: Cornell Cooperative County of Dutchess County

-- Community partner: Cornell Cooperative Extension of Columbia and Green Counties
+- Community partner: Cornell Cooperative Extension of Columbia and Greene Counties

 - Community partner: Stockade Works